YourStake/integrations-guides/docs/guides/how-to-integrate-impact-reports-into-your-app.md

 ---
 layout: default
-title: How to integrate impact reports to showcase a portfolio's values alignment
+title: How to integrate impact reports into your app
 parent: Guides
 nav_order: 7
 ---